ShizukaDonaghue/serene-meditation/README.md

 The website is responsive to different viewport sizes and the layout is the same in all sizes with images spanning across the full width of the page.
 All images are adjusted to the full width of the viewport, and they are displayed in the same size across the website for consistency.

 Each of these images includes an inspiration quote to suit the content of the section that they are in.
-These images and quotes are designed to generate a positive emotional response in the user and aim to inspire them to start their journey, and therefore, the images are the integral part of the website.
+These images and quotes are designed to generate a positive emotional response in the user and aim to inspire them to start their journey, and therefore, the images are an integral part of the website.

 ### Imagery
 The images are carefully chosen to set the calm and peaceful tone for the website.
 They are beautiful images of sunrise to signify the start of a meditation journey.